WD40JS/openweather-app/README.md

 ## Application
 Application works as follows.
 Displays UV,Temp,Wind,Time and Humidity for five day forecast.
+Saves past city searches for later use in localStorage.